gbmhunter/blog/content/electronics/components/analogue-to-digital-converters-adcs/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Electronics", "Circuit Design" ]
+categories: [ Electronics, Circuit Design ]
 date: 2011-09-03
-description: "A tutorial on analog-to-digital converters (ADCs), including accuracy, resolution, measuring techniques, usage in microcontrollers and more."
+description: A tutorial on analog-to-digital converters (ADCs), including accuracy, resolution, measuring techniques, usage in microcontrollers and more.
 draft: false
-lastmod: 2022-03-31
+lastmod: 2024-02-11
-tags: [ "ADCs", "microcontrollers", "accuracy", "resolution", "current loop", "analog-to-digital converter", "digital", "analogue", "analog" ]
+tags: [ ADCs, microcontrollers, accuracy, resolution, current loop, analog-to-digital converter, digital, analogue, analog, switched capacitor ]
-title: "Analogue-to-Digital Converters (ADCs)"
+title: Analogue-to-Digital Converters (ADCs)
-type: "page"
+type: page
 ---

 ## Overview

-An _analogue-to-digital converter_ (ADC) is a device which converts an input analogue voltage level into a representative digital value.
-They are commonly used in embedded electronics to measure the value of an analogue sensor.
-They are very popular and many microcontrollers have one or more built in ADCs, as well as stand-alone ADC ICs which normally offer greater precision and resolutions.
+An _analogue-to-digital converter_ (ADC) is a device which **converts an input analogue voltage level into a representative digital value**.
+They are commonly used in embedded electronics to measure things such as values from an analogue sensor or voltage rails (typically fed through resistor dividers).
+They are very popular and many microcontrollers have one or more built in ADCs, with each ADC has multiple inputs (5 to 12 is common) shared with GPIO.
+You can also get stand-alone ADC ICs which normally offer greater precision and resolutions.

-{{% figure src="adc-symbol-analogue-to-digital.png" width="350px" caption="A symbol representing a analogue-to-digital converter (ADC)." %}}
+{{% figure ref="fig-adc-symbol-analogue-to-digital" src="_assets/adc-symbol-analogue-to-digital.png" width="350px" caption="A symbol representing a analogue-to-digital converter (ADC)." %}}

 ## Microcontroller ADCs